Table of Contents

 Demand-Side Platform Targeting

 Let’s be honest – the better targeting, the better results – and it’s not only the case of native.
-It applies to digital media buying in general.
+It applies to digital and real-time media buying in general.

 If the DSP allows granular targeting where you can frame your audience, this will surely be a good choice for you!